-- County court-at-law judges who oversee a specialty court program would like to have the authority to admit individuals charged with felony offenses into their specialty court.
-Although this has been a routine practice for specialty court dockets, it generally has been addressed by local administrative orders. - This proposal codifies this type of authorization for specialty court programs.
-This amendment does not expand authority outside of specialty courts.
-For example, it would not allow county courts-at-law to have regular felony dockets but rather would only allow more flexibility with the specialty court dockets. - This proposal modifies Government Code Chapter 121 to ensure that specialty court programs presided over by a County Court-at-Law Judge have jurisdiction to preside over both misdemeanor and felony cases when those defendants are admitted to a specialty court program overseen by the County Court-at-Law Judge.
+- does not expand authority outside of specialty courts.
+For example, it would not allow county courts-at-law to have regular felony dockets but rather would only allow more flexibility with the specialty court dockets. - This bill modifies Government Code Chapter 121 to ensure that specialty court programs presided over by a County Court-at-Law Judge have jurisdiction to preside over both misdemeanor and felony cases when those defendants are admitted to a specialty court program overseen by the County Court-at-Law Judge.